forestdb/forestdb.org/models/numbergame.md

 // in the generative model, we chose a concept, and then sample from it var generateExamples = function() {
-  var concept = pickConcept(); // this line picks a concept randomly var examples = draw3(conceptExamples[concept]); // given the randomly chosen concept, choose 3 examples from it return examples;
+  var concept = pickConcept(); // this line picks a concept randomly var examples = drawN(conceptExamples[concept], 3); // given the randomly chosen concept, choose 3 examples from it return examples;
 }